opengeospatial/ogcapi-environmental-data-retrieval/AgreedDevelopmentProcesses.md

 9. Some issues will be tagged as enhancements for future Milestones.

 A. Issues that affect multiple draft OGC API specifications should be checked against the [issues](https://github.com/orgs/opengeospatial/projects/4) at [OGC API - Common SWG](https://github.com/opengeospatial/oapi_common) to confirm whether the topic has already been registered, and then let your [SWG representatives](https://github.com/opengeospatial/oapi_common/wiki/Cross-SWG-Coordination-Representatives) know so that the issue can be flagged for discussion by the OGC API - Common SWG.
-If a new isue, please tag it with `Cross-SWG Discussion`
+If a new isue, please tag it with `Cross-SWG Discussion`.
+Resolution of the issue will be documented in a standard template as below:

+      Specification:	name of the specification under discussion

+      Objective:	describe the objective of the discussions.
+Can be more than one
+      •	<objective 1>
+      •	<objective 2>
+      •	<etc.>
+      Discussion:	free text description of the discussions

+      Outcome:	describe the conclusions.
+Make sure you have clear concurrence on any actions.

+      Risks/Mitigation:	discussions may not be entirely satisfactory.
+What are the open risks and issues?
+What do you propose to do about them?

+      Comments:	Any additional information not covered by the categories above.

 B. There is an OGC-wide proposed policy on “Naming of OGC API Standards, Repositories & Specification Elements" [OGC 20-059r4](https://portal.ogc.org/files/?artifact_id=94196&version=1) that we shall try to follow.